TheAlternativeZurich/HackingSessionSheet/1-files.md

 ###grep
 `grep` - searches the named input FILEs for lines containing a match to the given PATTERN.
 By default, grep prints the matching lines.

-Fun fact: `grep`'s name comes from *g*lobally search a *r*egular *e*xpression and *p*rint.
-This is a wordplay on the `ed` command g/re/p, which searches for a regex expression and prints it. `ed` is one of the very first text editors.
-Nowadays, no one uses `ed` anymore because there is no reason to do so (maybe apart from bragging rights), but `ed` has influenced a *lot* of commands commonly used in Unix.

 Syntax:
 ```